WebKit/Speedometer/resources/tentative/complex-static-html/README.md

 * Uses a random seedable library with a default seed for all its random operations.
 * Takes `MAX_DEPTH`, `TARGET_SIZE` and to randomly generate the big folder-like structure embedded in the sidebar.
 * To generate the sidebar, each node decides if it will have children based on the `CHILD_PROB` value.
-They randomly choose a number of children between 1 and `MAX_BREADTH`.
+Then randomly chooses a number of children between 1 and `MAX_BREADTH`.

 ### CSS Generator